 Under IFRS, a fair value measurement is required for each vesting instalment within the option grant.
 Each instalment must be valued separately, based on assumptions determined from historical data, and recognized as compensation expense over each instalment's individual tranche vesting period.
 Forfeiture estimates are recognized in the period they are estimated, and are revised for actual forfeitures in subsequent periods.
 As at October 1, 2010, this accounting policy change resulted in an increase in contributed surplus of \$46,613, and a corresponding increase in deficit.
-As at December 31, 2010, for the three months then ended, this accounting policy change resulted in an increase in contributed surplus of \$13,110, an increase in deficit of \$13,110, and a decrease of \$33,503 in share-based compensation expense.
-As at September 30, 2011, and for the year then ended, this accounting policy change resulted in an increase in deficit of \$13,971, and a decrease of \$32,641 in share-based compensation expense.
+As at September 30, 2011, and for the year then ended, this accounting policy change resulted in an increase in contributed surplus of \$13,971, an increase in deficit of \$13,971, and a decrease of \$32,641 in share-based compensation expense.

-ii) Software reclassification
+ii) Software reclassification ("Software reclass")